-Each class from Years 3 to 6 had a member (elected by their peers) on the student representative council (SRC).
+Each class from Years 3-6 had a member (elected by their peers) on the Student Representative Council (SRC).
 The SRC was the voice of their peers and suggested strategies to meet the children's needs.
 During assemblies they communicated their goals and initiatives.
-They met regularly and suggested initiatives including Play Fair Week each Term.
+They met regularly and suggested initiatives for each term.